Open vs. Closed Revision Rhinoplasty Surgery: Which Is The Best Option For Me?

 To determine the best technique to use for your revision rhinoplasty, Dr. Porter will first perform a full examination on your nose.
 She will carefully discuss your treatment goals with you and look at the current structure of your nose to determine which type of rhinoplasty approach would provide the results that align with your expectations.

-Dr. Porter has treated patients from the immediate are of the DMV (Washington DC, Maryland, Northern Virginia), as well as patients from far and wide, including many interiational patients.
+Dr. Porter has treated patients from the immediate area of the DMV (Washington DC, Maryland, Northern Virginia), as well as patients from far and wide, including many international patients.